nodeGame/NDDB/README.md

     escapeCharacter: '\\',          // The char that should be skipped.
                                     // Default: \.

+    // API experimental (syntax may change), SAVE ONLY.

     objectLevel: 2,                 // For saving only, the level of nested
-                                    // objects to expand into csv columns.
+                                    // objects to expand into csv columns

-    // API experimental (syntax may change), SAVE ONLY.

     flatten: true,                  // If TRUE, it flattens all items
                                     // currently selected into one row.

+    flattenByGroup: 'player',       // If set, there will one row per unique
+                                    // value of desired group (here: 'player')

     keepUpdated: true,              // If TRUE, it periodically checks if
                                     // new items are inserted in the database
                                     // and saves them to file system.

     updateDelay: 20000,             // Number of milliseconds to wait before
                                     // checking for updates in the database.
                                     // Default: 10000